 T.K.
 Maxx opens stores in Germany, introducing the off-price concept to that country.

 T.K.
-Maxx brings HomeSense "across the pond" to the U.K. with the opening of seven stores.
+Maxx brings HomeSense "across the pond" to the U.K. with the opening of its first stores.

 TJX sells Bob's Stores to private equity firms.

-TJX launches Marshalls, one of TJX's most successful brands, in Canada, with its first stores opened in the spring of 2011.
+TJX launches Marshalls, one of TJX's most successful brands, in Canada.

 T.J.
 Maxx opens its 1,000th store.